redhatci/ansible-collection-redhatci-ocp/CONTRIBUTING.md

 The collection is using the [GitHub Flow](https://guides.github.com/introduction/flow/) for the development.
 The main branch is `main`.
 The `main` branch is protected and requires a PR to be merged.
 The PRs are reviewed by the maintainers of the collection.

 Keep the PRs small and focused on a single topic.
+Write a [good commit message](https://cbea.ms/git-commit/).
 It is easier to review and merge.
 It also helps to keep the git history clean.
 Keep as few commits as possible.

-Here are the 2 things to consider when updating a PR:
+When updating a PR follow these approaches:

 1. Use `git commit --amend` and `git push --force` to update the PR.
 It will update the PR automatically.
 Do this when you iterate by yourself on a PR.
 When someone else has reviewed the PR, it is better to create a new commit to keep the history of the PR.
 2. Squash the commits when you are ready to merge the PR.